 One of the best ways to automate the installation of software onto a Linux VM is with a configuration manager such as Chef.
 Abiquo already has the ability to let your end users select their own Chef recipes, and now we support Chef attributes.
 Abiquo can pass configuration attributes to Chef for your recipes.
 You can find out what attributes are available from the Chef recipe configuration files – see the Chef web site for more information.

-From Abiquo 3.8.5, in private cloud datacenters, administrators can add constraints to a virtual machine template to set minimum and maximum values for CPU and RAM for virtual machines created from the template.
+In private cloud datacenters, administrators can add constraints to a virtual machine template to set minimum and maximum values for CPU and RAM for virtual machines created from the template.
 This ensures that VMs with OSes or applications that are sensitive to the VM configuraton can be guaranteed the resources they need, or created as fixed configurations similar to hardware profiles in public cloud.
+This is further enhanced in Abiquo 4.0 with the option to use hardware profiles (configurable per-tenant) to mirror behaviour found in many public clouds.
+Templates and Specs may be restricted to subsets of tenants.

-Also enhanced in version 3.10, the Abiquo pricing model now enables resource pricing per datacenter and public cloud region.
+The Abiquo pricing model now enables resource pricing per datacenter and public cloud region, supporting the new hardware profiles as well as more traditional resource based pricing.
 And with the complementary additions to Abiquo accounting and billing, Abiquo customers will be able to automatically bill cloud tenants based on the resources and specifications of each datacenter and public cloud location.
 Moreover, Abiquo has added new elements to pricing models, such as separate pricing for CPU and RAM for VMs that are ON or OFF, firewalls, and load balancers.
 The previous “deployed resource” model is retained too.

-To go beyond scheduling new VM deployment, Abiquo 3.10 also provides automatic first boot configuration with Configuration drive with initial support for ESXi.
-Working with templates that support cloud-init or cloudbase-init (for Windows), users can enter configuration data and Abiquo will create a standard Configuration drive.
+To go beyond scheduling new VM deployment, Abiquo now provides automatic first boot configuration with Configuration Drive using cloud-init or hypervisor tools (such as VMware tools), users can enter configuration data and Abiquo will create a standard Configuration drive.
 When the virtual machine starts up for the first time, cloud-init or any similar system can make use of the user data.
+Abiquo 4.0.2 adds guest customisation to set an initial guest password (which can be created randomly and emailed to the VM owner), set a domain name, inject network configuration if there’s no DHCP and inject SSH keys.

 And as always, Abiquo continues to develop our true hybrid cloud platform with the introduction of the new Azure Compute-ARM integration to support the Azure CSP program and the addition of OpenStack Neutron software-defined networking with firewalls and load balancers in the OpenStack integration, as well as improved public cloud region synchronization.